Brianyoon22/372-Final-Project/SETUP.md

 When the final cell runs, Colab will print a public URL like:
 ```
-Running on public URL: https://xxxxxxxx.gradio.live
+Running on public URL: https://12148fc395b8196bf9.gradio.live/
 ```
 Open that URL in any browser to use the sports classifier.
 Upload any sports image and the model will return the top 5 predicted sports with confidence scores.
+This specific link will only work until Sunday May 3rd 2026.

 ## Troubleshooting